-Report: Two-thirds of human race would face reduced risk from extreme temperatures with better response to forecasts02/05/2018 - by the Climate Centre
+Report: Two-thirds of human race would face reduced risk from extreme temperatures with better response to forecasts

 Better, quicker action in response to forecasts of extreme temperatures could reduce the risks and discomfort endured by five billion people – two thirds of humanity – in heatwaves and coldwaves, according to research led by the Climate Centre and Columbia University and published yesterday in Environmental Research Letters.